Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection

 \section{Related Work}

 \paragraph{Outlier Exposure Based Approaches} Utilizing the fake data for the novelty detection task has previously been considered.
 The general idea is to employ synthetic images, which may be generated by GANs, to augment the training set \cite{chatillon2020history,murase2022algan,zhou2021learning,neal2018open,ge2017generative}.
 In the case of open-set recognition, \cite{kong2021opengan} proposed OpenGAN, which adverserially generates fake open-set images.
 The discriminator is then utilized at the test time for the novelty detection.
 The key point in OpenGAN is that a tiny additional dataset, containing both in- and outliers, is used as a validation set for the model selection.
 This, also known as outlier exposure, is necessary due to the GAN unstable training.
-Along the same line of work, \cite{pourreza2021g2d} considered generation of fake data in the one-class setting.
-Specifically, the fake anomalous data is generated through early stopping of a GAN that is trained on the normal samples.
-They subsequently train a binary classifier on the augmented dataset, to discriminate the normal and generated fake samples.
-This classifier is later utilized for anomaly detection at the inference time.